 One of the most prized livestock in Cheshire and the whole UK is the Valais Blacknose sheep.
 After being highlighted on BBC’s Countryfile in 2012, they immediately caught the public’s attention due to their cute looks.
 The internet was taken by storm, as most people could not believe that these animals were real.
 They are the new favourites of livestock keepers in Cheshire.
+If you would like to learn more about our Valais Blacknose Sheep for sale UK, please follow this link.

 According to Hans Hinrich Sambraus, first mentions of the race can be traced back to the fifteenth century.
 However, it’s possible the current Blacknose sheep are descendants of a breed introduced to Valais already in pre-Roman times.
 Named Ovis aries studeri, the skeletal remains of those progenitors were discovered in 1882 by Studer and described in detail by Duerst.
 It would appear that in the closed environment of Alpine valleys the breed remained largely unchanged.